xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 The switch in the middle is a nice-to-have.
 It allows you to capture packets as the two nodes rtr1 and rtr2 exchange hellos and peering messages.

+The relevant `Vagrantfiles` in the repository are divided into two buckets:

+  *  **Pre-Built**: A pre-built ubuntu-16.04 vagrant box with open/R already built and installed has been published on vagrantcloud [here](https://app.vagrantup.com/ciscoxr/boxes/openr-xr_ubuntu/versions/1.0.0).
+The box is built using the hash: a14e09abc0fcbe5835b45f549d48c09935d17f87 of https://github.com/akshshar/openr-xr as of April 5, 2018.
+This box is referenced in the `Vagrantfile` at the root of the git repo.

+  *  **Latest Build**: If you'd like to build the boxes from scratch, drop into the `vagrant_build_latest/` folder before issuing a `vagrant up`.

 Clone the above git repo and issue a `vagrant up` inside the directory:

 If you're behind a proxy, just populate the `<git repo directory>/scripts/http_proxy` `<git repo directory>/scripts/https_proxy` files before issuing a `vagrant up`.